Supermarket refrigeration technician career guide

 How Supermarket Systems Differ From Standard HVAC

 Most residential and light commercial systems are self contained.
 Supermarkets operate centralized rack systems using multiple compressors piped together.
-These systems may run on refrigerants such as R404A, R448A, R449A, or emerging low GWP alternatives.
+These may run on refrigerants such as R404A, R448A, R449A, or emerging low GWP alternatives.
+Technicians deal with long refrigerant line runs, electronic expansion valves, oil management systems, defrost controls, and energy management systems.

-Leaks are common due to vibration and long piping networks.
-EPA compliance is serious.
+Leaks are common due to vibration and long piping networks, so EPA compliance is serious.
 Grocery chains must meet federal refrigerant leak rate thresholds under EPA Section 608 rules.

 Equipment You Will Work On